Iconic Adventures Ruapehu

 Stay: Blue Duck Station

-Enjoy breakfast at Blue Duck Café when it opens at 8am then start the day by heading back through Owhango to Taumarunui where you will jump on the Forgotten World Adventures 10 tunnel Rail Cart Tour.
+Enjoy breakfast at Blue Duck Café when it opens at 8am then start the day by heading back through Owhango to Taumarunui where you will jump on the Forgotten World Adventures 10 tunnel Rail Cart Tour. (note operates over summer to end April.)

 Prepare to marvel at the determination and hardship that was endured as you travel 40km by Rail Cart into the Forgotten World through 10 hand dug tunnels and over 25 bridges.
 Enjoy a lovely Ploughman’s lunch in Tokirima and stop over at Lauren’s Lavender Farm on your journey from Taumarunui.
 The tour takes 5 and a half hours.